Bianchet: Watch Releases & Awards

 Bianchet won a Swiss Watch award in October 2023 as its Flying Tourbillon Grande Date has been named the Best Start-Up Watch at the Temporis International Awards in Zurich.
 The watch was selected by a jury of industry experts from across the world, including notable watchmakers Philippe Dufour, Kari Voutilainen, and Romain Gauthier, along with specialist journalists, retailers, and influencers.

 On the occasion of Geneva Watch Week 2024, Bianchet introduced its Flying Tourbillon Sport GMT, which allows simultaneous reading of two time zones.
 Equipped with an in-house titanium flying tourbillon, the watch movement is adorned with a rotating Earth dome synchronised with the hour hand.

 In February 2025, Bianchet introduced the B 1.618 UltraFino, a tonneau-shaped timepiece with an integrated bracelet in titanium, which marks an evolution in the integrated sport tonneau watch.
 This model, available in a skeleton and dial version, features a 8.9 mm slim tonneau case in titanium with a curvature of 1.2 mm.
 The watch made its debut during the Geneva Watch Week events.
 Alongside this launch, Bianchet introduced its first automatic tourbillon movement crafted from titanium —the Ultra-thin caliber UT01 measuring 3.85 mm in height with a tourbillon cage of 2.66 mm—marking a significant milestone in the brand’s horological history.
 Both the watch and movement are designed using the mathematical principles of Golden Ratio (1.618), such as the gold rotor which represents 12 interlacing Fibonacci spirals, and the back bridges of the movement which form concentric Golden Circles, with the objective of obtaining aesthetic harmony.
 In March 2025, Bianchet introduced the UltraFino Carbon, the first tonneau-watch with an integrated carbon bracelet.
 The watch is crafted from high-density carbon and weighs 62 grams with a monobloc carbon architecture.
 Despite its 8.9mm slim case, it can resist shocks of 5000G and 5ATM of water pressure.

+Bianchet made its debut at Watches and Wonders Geneva in April 2026, unveiling the UltraFino Rotondo, the brand’s first round-case timepiece.
+The watch features a 39.5 mm diameter case measuring 8.9 mm in thickness, available in grade 5 titanium, carbon, and rose gold, and is water-resistant to 100 metres with shock resistance tested to 5,000G.
+It is powered by the proprietary automatic flying tourbillon calibre UR01, developed in titanium with a gold rotor, which operates at 21,600 vibrations per hour and offers a 60-hour power reserve.
+Also unveiled at Watches and Wonders 2026 was the UltraFino Maserati.